Sophie's Misfortunes (2016 film)

-Sophie's Misfortunes (Les Malheurs de Sophie) is a 2016 French film written and directed by Christophe Honoré, based on the 1858 novel Sophie's Misfortunes by the Countess of Ségur.
+Sophie's Misfortunes (Les Malheurs de Sophie) is a 2016 French film written and directed by Christophe Honoré, based on the novel of the same name by the Countess of Ségur.

 Plot

 From her castle, the little Sophie can not resist the temptation of the forbidden and what she loves most is to do stupid things with her cousin Paul.
 When her parents decide to emigrate to America, Sophie is delighted.
 A year later, she is back in France with her horrible stepmother, Mrs. Fichini.
 But Sophie can count on the help of her two friends, also little girls together with their mother, Madame de Fleurville to escape the clutches of that woman.